Julia Trotzki

 👉 Now it's your turn:

-Try it out, mix your favorite variation, and bring the vacation vibe into your glass.
+Give it a try, mix your favorite variant and bring vacation vibes into your glass.

-And if you happen to be in Mallorca: Stop by SAPOORI in Cala d'Or and order the Valencia Margarita directly from us.
+And if you happen to be in Mallorca: Come by SAPOORI in Cala d’Or and order the Valencia Margarita directly from us.

 Question for you:

-Which Margarita variation appeals to you the most – classic, Valencia, or non-alcoholic?
-Feel free to write it in the comments or let us know how your mixing result turned out!
+Which Margarita variant appeals to you the most – classic, Valencia, or non-alcoholic?
+Feel free to write it in the comments or let us know how your mix result turned out!

 Feb 8, 2025